youssefsiam38/cafe-react/README.md

 <h1>More features</h1>

 - This is a single page application, the browser don't refresh to go to other page
-- The Menu Item page to view the discription and the image with bigger size
+- The Menu Item page to view the description and the image with bigger size
 - This application is fully responsive